-The Consultation and Technical Assistance program at DESC represents over 30 years of accumulated wisdom and strategies developed to address the most vulnerable and most difficult to serve chronically homeless populations.
+The Consultation and Technical Assistance program at DESC represents 35 years of accumulated wisdom and strategies developed to address the most vulnerable and most difficult to serve chronically homeless populations.

 As a tenet of the DESC mission to end homelessness, staff embrace the belief that information sharing among peer agencies will result in improved services, greater housing success, and a more rapid end to homelessness nationwide.
 A curriculum based on specific Housing First principles and evidence based approaches to ending homelessness have been designed to help others communities achieve the comparable levels of success which characterize DESC programs.

 Among the training and consultation services offered by DESC are:

 - Vulnerability Assessment Tool training